Dingley Dell F.C.: History

 Dingley Dell F.C. was founded by members of the Dingley Dell cricket club, which was named after the cricket team in a fictitious village described in The Pickwick Papers by Charles Dickens.
 The club's captain, lawyer George Turner Sills, had formed a side at the start of 1858 made up mostly of students from the University of Cambridge, which played at Westminster School in February.
+The majority of players were members of Lincoln's Inn.

 The Dingley Dell club played its first match against Westminster School at Vincent Square on 24 November 1858 in the earliest known football fixture in the London area.
-The side which included at least two players (the Rev. Bonner and W. Williams) who played in Sills' Cambridge XI side at the start of the year.
+The side included at least two players (the Rev. Bonner and W. Williams) who played in Sills' Cambridge XI side at the start of the year.
 The club was the most active non-school team in the London area in the five years before the Football Association was established in 1863, and was considered the strongest non-public school club in 1862.

 The club's earliest games were all played against Westminster or Charterhouse schools.
 The matches included one against Westminster, under the name of G. Sills' XI, which took place over two days.